cabinetoffice/national-leadership-centre-website/pages/about/team.md

 navtitle: Team
 ---

-## Kris Murrin
+## Kristina Murrin
-Kris is the Chief Executive of the National Leadership Centre with a background in innovation and social change.
+Kristina is the Chief Executive of the National Leadership Centre with a background in innovation and social change.
 She has worked at board level in private, public, academic and voluntary sectors.

 ## Becky Wyse
 Becky leads our programme team.
 She’s responsible for designing and delivering the NLC programme for the most senior public sector leaders.